margaret613/Analyze-International-Debt-Statistics_PostgreSQL/README.md

 - KEYWORD: ORDER BY()
 - CLAUSE: WHERE

-## 3. Data
+## 3. Dataset
-The data used in this project is provided by The World Bank.
-It presents the debt statistics from several nations recorded from 1970 to 2015.
+The data used in this project is collected by The World Bank.
+It presents debt statistics (in USD) from several nations recorded from 1970 to 2015.